dheemanthrk/learning-django/README.md

 In the command prompt move to the basicapp directory.

-Use the command `python manage.py runserver`
+Use the command `python manage.py runserver`.